datatrans/apple-pay-web-sample/README.md

     ```zsh
     $ heroku create <your-app-name>
-    $ git remote add heroku https://git.heroku.com/<your-app-name>.git
     ```

+2. Make sure to validate the domain assigned to you by Heroku on developer.apple.com.
+For this put a folder with the name `.well-know` to `src/main/resources/static` and put the `apple-developer-merchantid-domain-association` file (downloaded from Apple) there.

-2. Set the `$KEYSTORE_PASSWORD` config variable used in the `Procfile`.
+3. Set the `$KEYSTORE_PASSWORD` config variable used in the `Procfile`.
 The value should be the password you used to create the `apple-pay.p12` file.

     ```zsh